glycerine/spin_paxos/README.md

 gives us an efficient and clear algorithm design for a protocol that is notorously hard to implement.
 Its still not a small thing;
-expect it to take a couple of weeks to implement if you don't use an off-the-shelf version.
+expect it to take on the order of a year to implement it well if you don't use an off-the-shelf version.

 In Raft, the leader election process is not _just_